AllanOkwaro/AllanOkwaro/README.md

 ## 🔬 About Me

-I'm a postdoctoral researcher passionate about understanding how (epi)genetic mechanisms shape biological phenotypes and influence evolutionary processes.During my PhD, I worked on the role of epigenetics in division of labor and ageing, using termites of low social complexity (workers retain ability to reproduce), _Cryptotermes secundus_.
-I particularly focused on H3K9me3 mark in young and old termite queens and workers.
-Additionally, I used RNA interference silencing experiments, to downregulate the activity of a histone deacetylase 3 (_HDAC3_) gene in young _C. secundus_ queens and analysed their transcriptomes for signals associated with ageing including the activity of transposable elements and the expression of nutrient sensing pathways which are also associated with ageing.
+I'm a postdoctoral researcher passionate about understanding how (epi)genetic mechanisms shape biological phenotypes and influence evolutionary processes.During my PhD, I worked on the role of epigenetics in division of labor and ageing, using termites of low social complexity (workers retain ability to reproduce), _Cryptotermes secundus_ as models.
+I mainly focused on H3K9me3 mark in young and old termite queens and workers.
+Additionally, I used RNA interference silencing experiments, to downregulate the activity of a histone deacetylase 3 (_HDAC3_) gene in young _C. secundus_ queens and analysed their transcriptomes for ageing associated signals including the increased activity of transposable elements and the expression of nutrient sensing pathways which are also associated with ageing.

-Currently at the **University of Zurich**, i work on a project that seeks to investigate how mosquitoes senses/detect water salinity before laying eggs.
-I am majorly interested in whole genome differences in bracish water and freshwater adapted mosquitoes.
-Addditionally, I am interested in the transcriptional changes that occur in mosquitoes that are adapted to either brackish water or saline water, when they encounter new environment.
+After my PhD, i took up a postdoc position at the **University of Zurich**, whereI investigated how mosquitoes senses/detect water salinity before laying eggs.
+I mainly analysed whole genome differences in brackish water and freshwater adapted _Aedes aegypti_ mosquitoes.
+Addditionally, we generated and are currently analaysing transcriptome datasets from mosquitoes that are adapted to either brackish water or saline water, when they encounter new environment.

+Currently, I am working as a postdoctoral researcher in genomics at **Uppsala University** working on **somatic mutations and ageing in honeybees**

 ## 🧬 Research Interests

 - **Epigenetics & Gene Regulation** – DNA methylation, histone modifications, chromatin remodeling
 - **Phenotypic Plasticity** – Environmental responsiveness and developmental flexibility
-- **Ageing & Longevity** – Epigenetic clocks, cellular senescence, and age-associated molecular changes
+- **Ageing & Longevity** – DNA methylation, transposable elements regulation, cellular senescence, and age-associated molecular changes
 - **Evolution of Sociality** – Epigenetic and genetic mechanisms underlying social behavior and cooperation in eusocial insects
 - **Comparative Genomics** – Evolutionary insights across social insects and model organisms